-Major film festivals’ programmers want to know about up-coming interesting films as early as possible.
+Major film festivals’ programmers want to know about interesting up-coming films as early as possible.
 Works-in-Progress events are an essential way of bringing a film to the attention of programmers.

-Event organisers often ask the Film Foundation for tips on interesting productions.
+Event organisers often ask the Foundation for tips on interesting productions.
 We can also advise producers on how to get their film to a works-in-progress event.

 We invite international film festival programmers to visit Finland.
 The aim is to give them a comprehensive and varied view of the Finnish film scene, to promote the selection of films for festivals and to help Finnish filmmakers create personal contacts with festival programmers.

 Programmers are invited to Tampere Film Festival and DocPoint Festival in Helsinki.
-The programmers of the Toronto and Berlin Film Festivals visit the Film Foundation according to their own schedules.
-The Film Foundation also cooperates with the Finnish Film Affair event in inviting international guests.
+The programmers of the Toronto and Berlin Film Festivals visit the Foundation according to their own schedules.
+The Foundation also cooperates with the Finnish Film Affair event in inviting international guests.

 Cooperation with sales companies